Fletcher-Alderton/FloatingNotes/Obsidian.md

 ## 🎉 You're All Set!

-Your FloatingNotes now integrate seamlessly with Obsidian!
+Your Floating Notes now integrate seamlessly with Obsidian!
 You can:

 ✅ Create quick floating notes that appear in your vault
 ✅ Edit notes in either app with real-time sync